Mona Leo

 Description

-Mona Leo sutures two halves of separate works by Leonardo da Vinci—the Mona Lisa (1503) and a late self-portrait of the Renaissance artist-engineer.
-This digital collage demonstrated similarities between the two figures’ facial features—a finding that its creator Lillian Schwartz then used to argue that da Vinci may have used himself as a model for his most famous painting.
+International notoriety came to Lillian Schwartz after she announced her theory that the _Mona Lisa _was a disguised self-portrait of Leonardo da Vinci.
+Mona Leo is a collage that demonstrates the thinking behind her argument by suturing one half of the Mona Lisa (1503) with half of a late self-portrait.
+Schwartz’s work invites viewers to note similarities in the mouth, nose, and brow, and to conclude that da Vinci used himself as a model for his most famous painting.
 The distances between the inner corners of their eyes, which Schwartz described as one of the most individual characteristics of a face, are within 2 percent of one another.

-Schwartz made the collage while in residence at Bell Labs.
-She was investigating the styles of great painters by using the early photo-editing software PICO to rotate, crop, and juxtapose scanned images of their work.
-The discovery generated by _Mona Leo _received widespread public attention.
-Schwartz was invited to the Louvre and interviewed by CBS Evening News.
-Researchers called for da Vinci’s body to be exhumed and measured against the Mona Lisa’s proportions.
-Schwartz produced a variety of other morphs and merges between _Mona Lisa _and self-portraits of da Vinci, hoping to substantiate her claim.
+Made on the early photo-editing software Pico while Schwartz was in residence at Bell Labs, the collage received widespread public attention.
+Schwartz was interviewed by CBS Evening News, and researchers called for da Vinci’s body to be exhumed and measured against the Mona Lisa’s proportions.
+Schwartz produced a variety of other morphs and merges between _Mona Lisa _and self-portraits of da Vinci using the program to further substantiate her claim.

 Related Works